Kempf/balsabridge/README.md

 It'll come in handy in the future.

 ## TODO:
-+ Learn how to use GitHub
-+ Decide on the bridge design
-+ Build the bridge
-+ Predict its strength
++ Predict strength of the bridge
 + Crush it
 + Analyze it
 + ????